stealify/node-https/README.md

 #### Options

-All options supported by [tls][2] work with node-spdy.
+All options supported by [tls][2] work with node-https.

-Additional options may be passed via `spdy` sub-object:
+Additional options may be passed via `https` sub-object:

 * `plain` - if defined, server will ignore NPN and ALPN data and choose whether to use spdy or plain http by looking at first data packet.